kfgodel/diamond/wiki/sources/field-sources_api_guide.md

-# Diamond API for type sources
+# Diamond API for field sources
 This doc shows examples of API usage to get field instances from different sources

 ### Fields accessor